Software Testing Best Practices

 Steps to follow when integrating quality assurance (QA) tests with the CI/CD pipeline

-- Document the CI/CD pipeline components and elements.
+• Document the CI/CD pipeline components and elements.

-- Use an efficient testing workflow with the test automation tool.
+• Use an efficient testing workflow with the test automation tool.

-- Recognize the processes that can and should be automated.
+• Recognize the processes that can and should be automated.

-- Recognize vulnerable points that result in crackups.
+• Recognize vulnerable points that result in crackups.

-- Improve the collaboration among software developers and the QA teams.
+• Improve the collaboration among software developers and the QA teams.

-Generate reports from tests
+Generate Reports from Tests

+Among the best practices for software testing is generating reports.
 The main reason why you need to generate reports is to know whether the tests are successful.
 Apart from the software developers and software test teams, even the stakeholders will use these test reports to verify the status of the application.

 We use these generated reports to log all the information related to the testing tasks and their frameworks.
 In other words, we need to log all the testing modules and their outcomes.